Rajusharma2003/e-commerce/README.md

 ### MUI Setup

-To install the MUI package and icons, use the following commands:
+To install the MUI package and Icons, use the following commands:

 ```bash
 npm install @mui/material @emotion/react @emotion/styled